 Our Training & Playing Style - Positional Play

 Eagleclaw Football Club's game model is Positional Play, referred to in Spanish as Juego de Posicion.
-At its core, Positional Play is the search for superiorities: numerical superiority, positional superiority and technical superiority.
+At its core, Positional Play is the constant search for superiorities in the area where we have ball: numerical superiority ("there are more of us") , positional superiority ("we are better positioned"), technical superiority ("we are faster and/or more skilled") and the most elusive one - socio-affective superiority ("we understand each other better").
 We teach our players to keep the ball and counter press quickly when we lose it.
-This style of play focuses heavily on possession, spacing and knowing where to be based on the location of the ball, teammates, the opposing players and the open space on the field.
+This style of play focuses heavily on possession and position - knowing where to be based on the location of the ball, teammates, the opposing players and the open space on the field.
 This means Eagleclaw players must be technically sound and spatially aware.
 Developing these traits in our players is at the heart of our weekly training program and drives the way our coaches conduct their training sessions.